 About the decision making process for developing and submitting a unified proposal.

-Can I submit my own proposal for how the IANA transition should take place?
+Can I submit my own proposal?

 You can, but the ICG is not going to pick and choose among competing proposals.
-That would centralize the authority over the IANA transition in the ICG’s hands, and its preference is for a bottom up, consensual process.
+That would centralize the authority in the ICG’s hands, and its preference is for a bottom up, consensual process.
 If a proposal is submitted directly to the ICG without participation from the operational communities, the ICG will forward that proposal to the relevant operational community(ies) for consideration.

 If you think your ideas have been ignored or not fairly treated in the operational community proposal development process, you can express this view directly to the ICG or in the public comment period.
 But, of course, this will be possible only if you have already participated in the process convened by the relevant operational community.